 A long, long time ago when I was mastering Linux I created three cheat sheets about GNU fileutils, GNU shellutils and GNU textutils.
-I'd keep them in front of me at all times, and I quickly memorized which commands did what.
+I kept keep them in front of me at all times and I quickly memorized which commands did what.

-A few days ago I remembered about them and decided to publish them on my blog but it turns out fileutils, shellutils and textutils were merged in GNU coreutils in 2003; so I thought why not create a new cheat sheet that lists all the utilities in coreutils along with their short descriptions.
+A few days ago I remembered about them and decided to publish them on my blog but it turned out fileutils, shellutils and textutils had been merged in GNU coreutils in 2003; so I thought why not create a new cheat sheet that lists all the utilities in coreutils along with their short descriptions.

-Here is the GNU coreutils cheat sheet that lists all programs that are in coreutils:
+Here is the GNU coreutils cheat sheet that lists all programs that are in this package.

 Bonus: Here are some of the commands that I used to create the cheat sheet: